 Don’t Pull the Plug on Your Digital Ads.
 Here’s Why.

-It’s a scary time to be a marketer.
-Unless you sell toilet paper or hand sanitizer, you have some work to do.
+It’s a stressful time to be a marketer.
+Unless you’ve been selling toilet paper or hand sanitizer, you have some work to do.

 Those of us who rely on digital ads to generate business need to stay the course.

-Despite the uncertainty surrounding COVID-19, people are still shopping online.
+Despite the uncertainty surrounding COVID-19, people have been shopping online.
 It’s more important than ever to be digitally active.
 Here’s why.

 1. Digital Activity Is Spiking

 This heightened digital activity creates ample opportunity for your ads to reach more people in less time.

 If your business can afford to keep your campaigns running right now, you will have a more favorable market for attention.

 Said Jason Chavez of Coachella Buick GMC in California, a state that has been hit exceptionally hard with COVID-19: